lu7did/PixiePi/README.md

 ## Different connections

-* Connect Pin 7 LM386 to PWM exit from interface card (sidetone)
+* Connect Pin 7 LM386 to PWM exit from interface card (sidetone) marked as Vol+ in the schematic.
 * Connect Cx=100 nF on the same place than Y1 on the kit.
 * Connect positive side of D2 diode to the interface board PTT line